ACP-PCVCF/TRACE-Deployment/docs/setup-instructions.md

 - Configure Kafka topics and message size limits
 - Pull latest Docker images from registry
 - Deploy all TRACE services to appropriate namespaces

-**Alternative: Kubernetes Manifest Deployment**

-You can also use the standard Kubernetes manifest deployment scripts:
-- `./scripts/kind/setup.sh` for Kind clusters
-- `./scripts/minikube/setup.sh` for Minikube clusters

 **Note:** Even with manifest deployments, Helm is still required for installing Kafka and Camunda Platform components.